rstraub/learning-hours-scala/src/main/scala/nl/codecraftr/scala/learninghours/parttwo/errorhandling/README.md

 This time we'll dive into error handling in Scala, and FP in general.
 We'll look at the following topics:

-- Referential Transparency & Side Effects
+1. Referential Transparency, Exceptions & Side Effects (ReferentialTransparencySpec)
-- Exceptions
-- Sentinel Values
+2. Sentinel Values (SentinelValuesSpec)
-- Try
+3. Try (TrySpec)
-- Option
+4. Option (OptionSpec)
-- Either
+5. Either (EitherSpec)
-- Validated
+6. Validated (ValidatedSpec)

 Want to explore on your own?
 Check out these resources: